max-lutz/national-assembly/README.md

 # open-data-as
-A vizualisation tool for the data of the french national assembly
+A visualization tool for the data of the french national assembly

 Main libraries used: pandas, streamlit, matplotlib